nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 - **Disconnect**: Ends the current webscreen session.
 - **Logout**: Signs the user out of the ForensicVM server.

-Adjusting Screen Scaling: Local Scaling
+:term:`Adjusting Screen Scaling: Local Scaling`
 ****************************************

 If you find that the screen appears cropped or that certain parts of the interface aren't fully visible, you can adjust the scaling settings for a more optimal viewing experience.
 Here's a comprehensive guide to making those adjustments: